uabrc/uabrc.github.io/docs/data_management/lts/lts_cores.md

 UAB Cores can request a 75 TB allocation on LTS with possibilities for expansion to use for both storage and distribution of data.
 Together with Globus and CLI tools for transfer, LTS can be the basis for a full core data management plan.
 This documentation aims to provide details of general solutions for common problems with managing large amounts of data in a core.

-## Specifics of Core LTS Accounts
+## Specifics of Core LTS Allocations

-Core LTS accounts behave the same as lab LTS accounts.
+Core LTS allocations behave the same as lab LTS allocations.
 The base allocation is 75 TB across 100 buckets with possibilities for expansion over time based on the needs of the core.
-The account will be a separate entity that owns its own buckets and data.
-Either the director data manager of the core will own the credentials for the core account and so will receive a set of access and secret keys separate from their personal and lab keys.
+The allocation will be a separate entity that owns its own buckets and data.
+Either the director data manager of the core will own the credentials for the core allocation and so will receive a set of access and secret keys separate from their personal and lab keys.

 <!-- markdownlint-disable MD046 -->
 !!! warning

     Do not share these keys with anyone.
 A person with core LTS keys have essentially admin access on all data stored in core buckets.
-This allows them to change who can access data as well as delete any and all data in the core LTS account.
+This allows them to change who can access data as well as delete any and all data in the core LTS allocation.
 <!-- markdownlint-enable MD046 -->

 ## Data Organization